 By standardizing the laptop computers we offer, the Mobile Computing Program can provide the best support -- both formal and informal -- to Program participants.
 The VCC Help Desk is not only well-equipped to handle questions and problems with the Rensselaer laptop, but the student consultants who work there also provide an extensive peer-to-peer support group.
 All selected Mobile Computing laptops are tested for compatibility with the Rensselaer network and come loaded with the software you will need.
 On-campus repair is also available for standardized laptop models.

 Okay, what's the difference between the Program and my getting my own laptop?

 It comes down to support.
 Briefly, the support you receive via the Mobile Computing Program includes a pre-installed and tested software image, on-campus Help Desk user support, repairs done on campus by RPI staff who are also Dell and Lenovo-certified technicians, and the availability of loaner laptops should a repair require some time to complete.

 Not so briefly, Mobile Computing support includes:

 A pre-installed software image, which includes:

-- Windows 8 Enterprise edition -- approximately a $100 upcharge from Home Premium
+- Windows 10 Education edition -- approximately a $100 upcharge from Home Premium

 - Other software that is available to all RPI students via a free campus download is pre-installed, configured and tested.
-This includes Microsoft Forefront (anti-virus), and Maple (math).
+This includes Microsoft Defender (anti-virus), and Maple (math), NX (cad program).